ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 So we are telling the plugin to deploy the master branch to the remote repository that was set to target.
 This doesn't mean that you are deploying your actual code from your master branch to your Github Pages repository.
 The plugin initializes a git repository in your 'out' directory, commits everything in the out directory and synchronizes that to your Github Pages repository.

-TO deploy the app use this command:
+To deploy the app use this command:

 ```bash
 docpad deploy-ghpages --env static